Maryland State Fair returning for 3 weekends of rides, farm animals and funnel cakes

 Washington, D.C., Maryland and Virginia local news, events and information

-The fair's address is 2200 York Road, Lutherville-Timonium, Maryland 21093.
-It takes about one hour and 20 minutes to drive there from downtown Washington, D.C.
+The fair's address is 2200 York Road in Lutherville-Timonium, Maryland.
+It takes about an hour and 20 minutes to drive there from downtown D.C.
 Parking at the fairgrounds costs $15 per car, but there are free parking lots nearby.

 How much are Maryland State Fair tickets?

-If buying at the gate, tickets will cost $12 for adults (ages 12 to 61), $10 for seniors (age 62 and over) or $7 for children (ages 6 to 11).
-Kids 5 and younger can go for free.
+If buying at the gate, tickets will cost $12 for adults (ages 12 to 61), $10 for seniors (age 62 and over) and $7 for children (ages 6 to 11).
+Kids 5 and younger get in for free.
 Tickets can be purchased online in advance for $2 less.

 You can also check the fair's Deals and Discounts page for more ways to save.